The Todd-Coxeter Algorithm for Semigroups and Monoids: Further variants

 Suppose that $w = a_1 \cdots a_n\in A ^ *$ for some $a_1, \ldots, a_n \in A$, that $\Gamma_1 = (N_1, E_1)$ is the trivial word graph, and $\kappa_1=\Delta_{N_1}$.
 A special case of Stephen's procedure consists of the following steps described in terms of \textbf{TC1}, \textbf{TC2}, and \textbf{TC3}.
 The first step is always: \begin{enumerate} \item[\textbf{S1:}] \textbf{TC1} is applied to $0$ and $a_1$, then to $i$ and $a_{i + 1}$ for every $i$ such that $1\leq i \leq n - 1$.
 The resulting $\Gamma_n$ consists of the single path from $0$ to the node $n$.
 (The graph $\Gamma_n$ is referred to as the \defn{linear graph of $w$} in~\cite{Stephen1987aa}.) \end{enumerate} \textbf{S1} is then followed by any sequence of the following steps: \begin{enumerate} \item[\textbf{S2:}] At step $i$, suppose that the word graph $\Gamma_i = (N_i, E_i)$ contains a path with source $\alpha\in N_i$ labelled $u$ for some $(u, v) \in R$.
 If $v = v_1b$ where $v_1\in A ^ *$ and $b\in A$, then \textbf{TC1} is applied until there is a path with source $\alpha$ labelled by $v_1$ and then \textbf{TC2} is applied to $\alpha$ and $(u, v)\in R$.
 (This is referred to as an \defn{elementary expansion} in~\cite{Stephen1987aa}.) \item[\textbf{S3:}] Apply \textbf{TC3}.
 (Quotienting $\Gamma_i$ by the least equivalence containing a single $(\alpha, \beta) \in N_i \times N_i$ is referred to as a \defn{determination} in~\cite{Stephen1987aa}.
 In \textbf{TC3} we quotient $\Gamma_i$ by the entire equivalence $\kappa_i$; this is the only point where the procedure described here differs from the description in~\cite{Stephen1987aa}.) \end{enumerate}

 It is shown in~\cite{Stephen1987aa} that if any sequence of \textbf{S2} and \textbf{S3} has the property that after finitely many steps any subsequent applications of \textbf{S2} and \textbf{S3} result in no changes to the output (i.e.\ $(\Gamma_{i + 1}, \kappa_{i + 1}) = (\Gamma_{i}, \kappa_{i})$), then $\Gamma_i$ is isomorphic to the induced subgraph $\Lambda$ defined at the start of this section.
 Note that \textbf{S2} and \textbf{S3} are similar to \textbf{HLT1}, \textbf{HLT2}, and \textbf{HLT3} described in \cref{section-hlt}.
 While it is not possible to use congruence enumeration, at least as described in this paper, to solve the word problem when the monoid $M$ defined by a presentation $\langle A | R \rangle$ is infinite, it is possible to decide whether or not two words $u, v\in A ^ *$ represent the same element of $M$ using the procedure defined in this section, whenever the induced subgraph $\Lambda$ is finite.
+Since the set of nodes in $\Lambda$ corresponds to the set of elements in $M$ which are $\geq_{\mathcal{R}} u/R^{\#}$ (assuming that $u$ is the input word for Stephen's procedure) the word graph $\Lambda$ is finite when there are only finitely many elements of $M$ that are $\geq _{\mathcal{R}} u/R^{\#}$.